kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 This design seeks to incorporate a three-pronged approach:

-1. Change the existing default backoff curve to stack more retries earlier, but target the same amount of overall retries as the current behavior.
-This means more restarts in the first 1 min or so, but later retries would be spaced out further than they are today.
+1. Change the existing initial value for the backoff curve to stack more retries earlier for all restarts (`restartPolicy: OnFailure` and `restartPolicy:
+   Always`)
 2. Allow fast, flat-rate (0-10s + jitter) restarts when the exit code is 0, if `restartPolicy: Always`.
 3. Provide a `restartPolicy: Rapid` option to configure even faster restarts for